-The Student House Committee (SHC) is a group of members of the Brunswick Uniting Church community.
-We support the students and the support worker through help in organisation of meet-ups as well assuming a pastoral role where appropriate.
-We will meet with you once a fortnight for dinner and be available when you have questions or just need to talk.
-We know what it’s like to move out of home with a bunch of strangers and are there to support you.
+The Student House Committee (SHC) are members of the Brunswick Uniting Church community.
+We support the students and the pastor with monthly dinners, pastoral care, household items, etc. We know what it’s like to move out of home with a bunch of strangers and are there to support you.

 The Brunswick Uniting Church

 We’re your church!
-We’re a social justice-minded, community of faith, exploring the bible and theology together nestled in the bustle of Sydney Rd.
+We’re a thriving, outward focussed, social justice-minded community of faith, exploring the bible and theology together, nestled in the bustle of Sydney Rd.
 We want you to thrive and feel supported as part of the Student House and broader congregation in our exploration of God and faith in the world today.
 We’ll look out for you and love having you here.

-The Student House community runs on the premise of mutual expectations and reciprocity.
-This goes for relationships with one-another in your household, the broader student house community, as well as the Brunswick Uniting Church.
-We get that life is busy and time commitments fluctuate with study and the infinite number of things going on.
+The Student House community runs on mutual respect and reciprocity.
+This goes for relationships with one-another and the Brunswick Uniting Church.
+We get that life is busy and time commitments fluctuate with study and many things going on.
 That’s why we value mutual respect, honesty and clear communication in the life of our special community.
-If these commitments don’t really sound like something you would be up for, then maybe this isn’t the community for you.

-You’ll be living with four other people, so this is pretty obvious.
-You need to communicate with them, show respect for their space and belongings, and work with them to make sure the house is running well.
-You’ll do your share of the cleaning duties and participate in decisions about utilities and bill payments.
+You’ll be living with four other people, so we expect you to be an active and caring housemate.
+Please communicate with them, show respect for their space and belongings, and work with them to make sure the house is running well.
+You’ll do your share of the cleaning and cooking duties and participate in decisions about utilities and bill payments.

 Attend worship at BUC